-Part 4 in a series of tutorials on value investing: The ratios and formulas I use to find undervalued opportunities.
+Part 4 in a series of tutorials on value investing: Using the 5 Year P:E ratio to find undervalued opportunities.

 Part 1: My Investment Philosophy